Out of sorts and overworked: What's happened to Mbappe? | Goal.com

 The conclusion of the 2017-18 campaign, his debut season in the City of Lights, was rounded off with a successful trip to the World Cup.
 There was some brief respite the following year, but in the summer of 2020 came the Champions League Final 8 followed swiftly by the resumption of Ligue 1.

-Mbappe went to Portugal for that tournament severely hampered by an injury sustained in the Coupe de France final against St-Etienne, playing the quarter-finals against Atalanta barely four weeks after suffering the injury.
+Mbappe went to Portugal for that tournament severely hampered by an injury sustained in the Coupe de France final against Saint-Etienne, playing the quarter-finals against Atalanta barely four weeks after suffering the injury.

 “The comeback has been complicated, especially physically, because we reached the Champions League final and we hardly had any preparation.
 Many players tested positive for coronavirus and some went with their international teams,” he told the club’s official website.